surniaulula/wpsso-um/readme.txt

 **Version 4.6.0 (2021/09/24)**

 * **New Features**
-	* Added a new WPSSO Schema Shortcode add-on to the SSO &gt; Complimentary Add-ons settings page.
+	* Added a new WPSSO Schema Shortcode add-on to the SSO &gt; Plugin Add-ons settings page.
 * **Improvements**
 	* None.
 * **Bugfixes**